WriteTech-Hub/writetech-doc-review/docs/index.md

 **Documentation review submission**: Members write and submit their reviews using the provided [review template](templates/review-template.md).

 **Review process**: Each submission undergoes:
-   - **External review**: Peer-reviewed by selected community members.
+a. **External review**: Peer-reviewed by selected community members.
-   - **Internal review**: Reviewed by in-house technical writers on a final review call.
+b. **Internal review**: Reviewed by in-house technical writers on a final review call.

 **Spotlighting**: Approved reviews are published publicly for community access.